XL-Viewer 5000

 The XL-Viewer 5000 is a senior elderly smartphone especially developed for the use by the elderly.
-This smartphone has a 1Ghz MediaTek Dual-Core processor, 512MB RAM, 4GB ROM, 3.5Inch IPS WVGA TFT screen, 5-points multi-touch touchscreen, Dual-SIM 2G 3G, GPS, Wi-Fi, Bluetooth 4.0, 5 Mega Pixel camera, SOS-Panic button, 2500mAh battery and runs on a Nucleus RTOS system as Android as its operating system with a user-friendly and basic XL-Viewer interface.
+This smartphone has a 1 GHz MediaTek Dual-Core processor, 512MB RAM, 4GB ROM, 3.5Inch IPS WVGA TFT screen, 5-points multi-touch touchscreen, Dual-SIM 2G 3G, GPS, Wi-Fi, Bluetooth 4.0, 5 Mega Pixel camera, SOS-Panic button, 2500mAh battery and runs on a Nucleus RTOS system as Android as its operating system with a user-friendly and basic XL-Viewer interface.
 The design of this phone is ergonomic and has an IP rating water resistant housing.
 The phone supports multiple-languages and shares location by GPS when the SOS button is used.